 Alcohol And Cocaine

-Concurrent use of alcohol and Cocaine can lead to serious physical and neurological side-effects.
+Concurrent use of alcohol and cocaine can lead to serious physical and neurological side-effects.

 Co-occurring Alcohol And Cocaine Use